xbps-src-tutorials/xbps-src-tutorials.github.io/src/packaging/j4-dmenu-desktop.md

  #include "LocaleSuffixes.hh"
 ```

+If you obtained the patch from somewhere else (such as being "inspired" by
+another distro’s repositories, as mentioned above), you should include a link to
+the original patch in the header.

-You can then put it to `srcpkgs/j4-dmenu-desktop/patches/fix_headers.patch`.
+You can put the patch in `srcpkgs/j4-dmenu-desktop/patches/fix_headers.patch`
+(you'll have to `mkdir` the `srcpkgs/j4-dmenu-desktop/patches/` directory).
 `j4-dmenu-desktop` should be buildable now.

 ### Linting